The best movies on Binge

 The successful Ghost Protocol was followed by two even better spy-thriller escapades: Rogue Nation (2016) and Fallout (2018).
 Now, the entire series is available to marathon on Binge.

-Back to the Future Part I and II
+Back to the Future Part I, II and III

-When Michael J. Fox first danced with the idea of hooking up with his Mum in 1985, audiences weren’t phased even the slightest bit.
-Back to the Future became one of the biggest cultural phenomenons of the 80s, and by extension, so did Fox.
+When Michael J. Fox first danced with the idea of hooking up with his Mum in 1985, audiences weren't phased even the slightest bit.
+Back to the Future became one of the biggest cultural phenomenons of the 80s, and thanks to its popularity, so did Fox.

 Rewatching Back to the Future is a solid reminder of what made Robert Zemeckis’s sci-fi adventure such a riot in the first place.
 The stakes are high, the comedy is broad, and the special effects/soundtrack have aged wonderfully.
 Both the original and its sequel are available to stream on Binge.

-If John Williamson’s Jurassic Park theme doesn’t make you want to head back to 1993 and visit Isla Nubar for the first time all over again, then keep scrolling.
+If John Williamson's Jurassic Park theme doesn't make you want to head back to 1993 and visit Isla Nublar for the first time all over again, then keep scrolling.

 The prickly, but loveable Dr. Alan Grant (Sam Neill), the level-headed and whip-smart Dr. Ellie Sattler (Laura Dern), and the shirtless Dr. Ian Malcolm (Jeff Goldblum) were perfectly cast in their roles as scientists and surrogate parents.